Florisvaldo de Oliveira: Biography

-Liberation and death
+Release and death

 In 2009, after completing one sixth of his sentence, he requested the conversion to a semi-open regime.
-The State Public Ministry requested a criminological psychosocial examination, done in two stages and with favorable opinions to the progression of the sentence, which was granted on August 19.
+The Ministério Público Estadual requested a criminological–psychosocial examination, done in two stages and with favorable opinions to the change, which was granted on August 19.

-Despite the semi-open regime, that year he was denied the benefit of temporary leave, which he could only have as of 2017, because of his history of escaping.
-However, on August 22, 2012, the Taubaté court granted him his freedom after 29 years' imprisonment.
-In addition to the opinion of the prosecutor, which was based on a law providing for the definitive release of prisoners with good behavior and imprisonment for more than twenty years, documents with praise from officials and from P2's own management regarding his conduct in prison, unitarily strengthened the decision.
-He plasticized the original release license and always carried a copy with him, along with a list of ten dreams that he would like to accomplish before he died.
-"In my escape, they [the police] would always stop me," he complained, jokingly.
-"Now that I have the license, no one will stop me."
+Despite the semi-open regime, on that year he was denied the benefit of temporary leave, which he would only be eligible for after 2017, due to his history of escaping.
+However, on August 22, 2012, the Taubaté court granted him freedom after 27 years of imprisonment.
+In addition to the assessment of the prosecutor, which was based on a law prescribing for the definitive release of prisoners with good behavior and imprisonment for more than twenty years, documents with praise from officials and from P2's own management regarding his conduct in prison strengthened the decision.
+He had the original release order laminated and thereafter always carried a copy with him, along with a list of ten dreams that he would like to accomplish before he died.
+"In my escapes, they [the police] would always stop me," he complained in a joking tone.
+"Now that I have the [release] order, no one will stop me anymore."

-Just over a month after leaving prison, Cabo Bruno was killed with eighteen or twenty shots in the neighborhood Quadra Coberta, in Pindamonhangaba, around 11:30 pm on September 26, 2012.
-He was returning from a religious service in the municipality of Aparecida accompanied by relatives, when he was gunned down by two men; his relatives were unharmed.
-"According to witnesses, it was two men who arrived on foot and only shot at him," explained the lieutenant of the 2nd Company of the 5th Battalion of the Military Police.
-"It was probably an execution, but it will now be up to the Civil Police to investigate."
-As he was declared dead at the scene, Bruno was not taken to a hospital; crime scene experts collected shell casings from a .40 Smith & Wesson and another weapon, a .38 automatic Colt pistol.
+Just over a month after leaving prison, Cabo Bruno was killed with eighteen to twenty shots in the neighborhood Quadra Coberta, in Pindamonhangaba, around 11:30 pm on September 26, 2012.
+He was returning from a religious service in the municipality of Aparecida accompanied by relatives, which were unharmed when he was gunned down.
+According to preliminary information from the Military Police, two men arrived on foot and shot only at him, with no robbery being announced, and there was a car near the scene, possibly used by the shooters in their escape.
+With no leads on the perpetrators, it was treated as a likely execution, to be investigated by the Civil Police.
+As he was declared dead at the scene, Bruno was not taken to a hospital; crime scene experts collected shell casings from a .40 Smith & Wesson and another weapon, a .380 ACP.